hypersoftdev/CyclicSeekbar/README.md

-# Cyclic Seekbar Library
+# CyclicSeekbar
-This library provides an intuitive and customizable cyclic seekbar for Android apps.
+**CyclicSeekbar** provides an intuitive and customizable cyclic seekbar for Android apps.
 By integrating it into your project, you can offer users a circular slider to adjust values seamlessly within a defined range.

 ## Key Features:
 1. **Easy Integration**: Simply add the library to your project and start using the cyclic seekbar immediately.